+The trustee of a bare trust must be different from the SMSF's trustee.
+Most lenders only provide loans to bare trusts if both the SMSF and the bare trust have corporate trustees.
+However, the same people can be directors of both companies.
 The SMSF makes loan repayments to the lender, covering interest and capital repayments.
 It also pays for maintenance, repairs, and property management fees of the asset if it is a property.

-An SMSF can enter into an LRBA with a lending institution on commercial terms or, with a related party of the fund subject to satisfying safe harbour provisions outlined in ATO's "safe harbour" guidelines as stipulated in PCG 2016/5.
+An SMSF can enter into an LRBA with a lending institution on commercial terms or, with a related party of the fund subject to satisfying safe harbour provisions outlined in ATO's "safe harbour"guidelines, which are stipulated in PCG 2016/5.

-If an SMSF wishes to invest in additional assets (see 'What is an LRBA?'), it will need to establish a separate bare trust with a separate LRBA for each borrowing.
+If an SMSF wishes to invest in additional assets, it will need to establish a separate bare trust with a separate LRBA for each borrowing.

 One of the main attractions of borrowing to purchase shares or property within an SMSF is that capital gains are concessionally taxed.
 For example, a capital gain on a property held for longer than 12 months is taxed at only 10%, and in retirement pension phase any capital gains are tax free.

-Loan terms are typically from 1 to 20 years during which time the SMSF can choose to:
+Commercial loan terms are typically from 1 to 20 years during which time the SMSF can choose to:

-- Repay the loan and acquire full ownership of the single acquirable asset, or - Sell the single acquirable asset during the loan term with proceeds applied to the outstanding loan and other associated costs.
+- Repay the loan and acquire full ownership of the asset, or - Sell the asset and use the proceeds to repay the outstanding loan and other associated costs.
 Any amount leftover is retained by the SMSF.